OlivierLD/raspberry-coffee/Celestial-Almanac/Micronaut/README.md

 > right-click on it, choose `Mark Directory as` > `. . .`.
 -->

-- In the package `celestial.lamamanc`, add a controller, `AstroController`:
+- In the package `celestial.almamanc`, add a controller, `AstroController`:
 ```java
 package celestial.almanach;